kan-qi/UMLx/documents/Multiprocessing Worker Pattern.md

 - pack_data(): parse the req object, extract necessary data to be used for computation
 - fibo(): the function that actually finish the comoputation tasks, tasks considerable time to return
-- res.send(): send feedback to front-end, when this line is executed, user will notice certain feedback is created
+- res.redirect(): redirect user to certain page
+- sendNotification(): function to send a push-notification to browser

 ```javascript
 // app.js